Your wedding dress is precious to you.

 Once cleaned, we can hang your dress.
 If you still have your original cover we can return it in that if you want; we use a padded satin-styled hanger for ultimate beauty and protection from snagging or catching.
 But although fine in the short term, it is not advisable to hang a dress for a long period of time as it is often heavy and this places stress on the seams and shape of the dress.
 Plastic dress covers are also adequate for a short time, but they let in light which can fade the fabric, and they do not allow for changes in humidity which in extreme cases could cause condensation and mould.

 A box will protect your dress from light and dust, which can fade or mark the dress.
 A specialized strong and durable pH-neutral box and proper packing in acid free tissue paper can provide excellent protection against any untoward accident, and unlike a plastic cover, a wedding dress box allows the fabrics of the dress to breathe.
-Boxes can cost an extra £55 to £65 on top of the cleaning cost, depending on the box required, and ours have a stylish viewing window for ultimate presentation.
+Boxes can cost an extra £55 to £65 on top of the cleaning cost, depending on the box required.
 We are also happy to package other items with the dress like your veil or tiara.

 We can also supply Wedding Dress Travel Boxes, accepted on most major airlines as cabin baggage so you can keep your dress with you at all times if you are jetting off abroad for your wedding.
 Available in a variety of colours, they come with acid free tissue paper to enable you to pack your dress properly for its journey.
 Special order - delivery to our shop will usually take around 2 weeks.